tylertitsworth/5th-age-srd/Classes/Rogue.md

 **Attack:** Charisma + Level vs. PD

-**Hit:** Negative energy damage equal to the damage of the target’s attack, plus your Charisma modifier (x2 at 5th level; x3 at 8th).
+**Hit:** Necrotic damage equal to the damage of the target’s attack, plus your Charisma modifier (x2 at 5th level; x3 at 8th).

 #### Adventurer Feat